CivicActions/guidebook/docs/01-welcome-to-civicactions/training/meetings-and-meeting-tools.md

 # Meetings and Meeting Tools

-Here, you'll find a list of tools folks at CivicActions use to schedule meetings, along with information about some specific meetings at CivicActions.
+Here, you'll find a list of tools folks at Civic Actions use to schedule meetings, along with information about some specific meetings at Civic Actions.

 ## General meetings